neighborhoods/KojoWorkerDecoratorComponent/README.md

 This decorator is compatible with [Exception Component](https://github.com/neighborhoods/ExceptionComponent) and [Throwable Diagnostic Component](https://github.com/neighborhoods/ThrowableDiagnosticComponent) when it comes to determining the transiency of an exception.

+If a job panics, although the worker is decorated with the exception handling decorator, it means that an exception occurred before the decorator is invoked.
+If the Proxy template is used with the exception handling decorator being the last in the decorator stack, a job can only panic if there's a problem with building the container.
+This is most likely cause by a missing environment variable or invalid value.

 #### Parameters

  * **retryIntervalDefinition**